-CG: Gone are the days where a label was slapped on a plain and ordinary packaging.
+CG: Gone are the days where a label was slapped on plain and ordinary packaging.
 Your packaging designs make the product look exciting and inviting.
 What do you try and achieve through your designs?

-IR: The goal of packaging design is to turn projects into collectable and saleable items.
+Isabela.
+The goal of packaging design is to turn projects into collectable and saleable items.
 These ideas translate everything we do and our way to achieve the final result.
 The objective is to prevent the user from throwing away the packaging and decorate his/ her house with it instead.

 CG: What is it that excites you most about packaging design?
 What are the challenges that you face?
 Do you decide the fate of packaging design, or is someone else in control?

-IR: The most exciting aspect of packaging is tactile designing and how it follows a simple function of conserving the product, selling it as well as enchanting the audience.
+Isabela.
+The most exciting aspect of packaging is tactile designing and how it follows a simple function of conserving the product, selling it as well as enchanting the audience.
 The biggest challenges are the suppliers and the limitations to achieving the result we look for.
-Frequently, clients that are in product-testing phase need packaging on a small scale.
+Frequently, clients that are in the product-testing phase need packaging on a small scale.
 In that case, one has to migrate to simpler solutions that are available in the label/bottle segment.
 In this way, working to conciliate innovative and beautiful designs within those limitations enhances a designer’s abilities and experience.